Can I Eat Expired Unopened Packaged Mozzarella?

 What are some pro storage tips?

 To extend the shelf life of unopened packaged mozzarella, store it in the refrigerator at a temperature of around 40°F (4°C).
 Keep the cheese in its original packaging or transfer it to an airtight container or resealable bag to prevent moisture loss and absorption of odors.
 Avoid freezing mozzarella as it can alter the texture and affect its taste.
-If the cheese develops mold or an off smell, discard it immediately to prevent foodborne illness.
+If the cheese develops mold or an off smell, discard it immediately to reduce the risk of foodborne illness.

 Any interesting facts about Unopened Packaged Mozzarella?